hariharan-devarajan/vanidl/examples/report.md

 ### Darshan I/O Profiling Results
 - It spend less than 1% of total time of total time on I/O
     - All I/O performed  is on a training csv file is predominantly **read** for reading images from the train dataset.
-    - The hdf5 file is read by
-    - All data is read in the beginning and then training happens in memory
+    - The hdf5 file is read by the rank and it reads the whole dataset is read initially and used within training in memory
-    	- Each request reads a record which is approx ~256 KB
+    	- Each request reads a record which is approx ~64KB
-    	- As the I/O is big enough it achieves a bandwidth of 400 MB/s
-    - Every rank seems to be reading the same offsets from the training dataset.
-    - It strong scales the data with the number of processes.

 ## 10. FRNN
 - The Fusion Recurrent Neural Net (FRNN) software is a Python package that implements deep learning models for disruption prediction in tokamak fusion plasmas.